DusanBrejka/first-global-slovakia-2025-production/README.md

     - iPad + Mixing Station app
     - Google Pixel 3A + Mixing Station app
     - Behringer BCF2000 motorised controller

 ---

+### 🔁 Syncing A/V Latency

+In a mixed-source setup like this, each input device introduces a different amount of latency.
+We used the vMix Statistics window during rehearsals to measure real-world delay for every input.

+#### Measured Latencies:
+- 📱 Mobile SRT camera: ~150 ms
+- 📡 NDI sources: ~80 ms
+- 🎥 HDMI capture cards: ~50 ms

+#### Sync Strategy:
+- Delayed **NDI & HDMI video inputs** in vMix by ~50 ms
+- Delayed **audio mixer inputs** in vMix by ~130 ms

+This approach kept venue audio (mics, PA, VTs) in real time, while the stream and recording were frame-synced.
+RTMP was used only for YouTube output, so it didn’t impact internal timing.

+---